tomhrr/cosh/doc/all.md

 `setenv` takes an environment variable name and a value, and set that environment variable as having that value.

-Environment variables can also be set for commands, in the same way as for a standard shell:

-    $ {TZ=Europe/London date};
-    (
-        "Mon 26 Dec 2022 11:43:19 GMT\n"
-    )

 #### JSON/XML Parsing

 JSON and XML can be serialised and deserialised using the